 The black bear is smaller than the other common North American bear species.
 They are an adaptable mammal that will eat whatever is plentiful.
 For this reason, they eat both vegetation and meat.

-Black bears may consume up to 85% vegetation as part of their diet, especially if it is readily available.
-Throughout the year they browse on a wide variety of plants such as grasses, roots, buds, nuts, seeds, berries and other fruits.
+Black bears may consume up to 85% of vegetation as part of their diet, especially if available.
+They browse on a wide variety of plants such as grasses, roots, buds, nuts, seeds, berries, and other fruits throughout the year.

 The black bear loses a large portion of its fat and weight.
 Once the winter season is over, the black bear will try to gain back all the lost weight.
 To do this, they will change their diet.

 They prefer protein-rich foods from meat sources.
 These will include young moose, deer, and elk.
 Black bears will also feed on carrion.
 This bear derives some protein from incorporating insects into its diet too.

 Gray foxes are capable of eating both plant and animal matter.
 Gray foxes consume a considerable amount of plant matter.